bwoodsend/hirola/README.rst

     new_values = ["Luanda", "Gaborone", "Ouagadougou"]
     capitals[countries.add(new_keys)] = new_values

-Like Python dicts, overwriting values is exactly the same as writing them.
+Like Python dicts, the syntax to overwrite values is exactly the same as to write them.

 Retrieve values with ``values[table[key]]``: